Nigerpeton: Feeding ecology

 Nigerpeton's unique dentation suggests a highly carnivorous ecology.
 Even though complete Nigerpeton teeth are not available, the visible tooth row shows the dentation was usually rounded in cross-section like in non-stereospondyl temnospondyls.
 Nigerpeton’s great heterodonty such as the numerous and differently sized marginal and palatal tusks is great among temnospondyls and is likely associated with the capability to catch and sustain prey in the mouth before swallowing.

 Classification

 Nigerpeton belongs to the clade Cochleosauridae, a subdivision of the greater clade Edopoidea.
 Edopoidea belongs to the clade Temnospondyli so there are many cranial features that unite Nigerpeton to the basal temnospondyl clade Edopoidea.

 The cladogram below shows the relationships between these clades based on Sidor et al., 2005 and Steyer et al., 2006, which were based on the matrix of Sequeria 2004 who proposed a phylogeny of 17 basal temnospondyls constructed from an analysis of 61 characters.

-Paleoenviroment
+Paleoenvironment

 All Nigerpeton specimens were retrieved from the upper one-third of the Moradi Formation located in Arlit, Niger, a late Permian formation approximately 259 to 252 Ma.
 During this geologic period, the region was part of Central Pangea.
 During the Late Permian, desert-like conditions replaced the previous moderate climate according to geologic data and climate simulations.
 Recent work exhibits that arid to hyperarid conditions occurred during Moradi deposition.